Diary of a Network Geek

 Coffee, with a punch!

-Filed under: Art,By Bread Alone,Fun,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 4:04 am for you boring, normal people.
+Filed under: Art,By Bread Alone,Fun,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 4:04 am for you boring, normal people.

 Okay, not actually coffee, but a coffee mug.